fernandopenaranda/QuantiKite/README.md

 ## Description

 QuantiKite aims to build a bridge between the two wonderful open-source packages of Quantica.jl[^1] and KITE[^2].
-QuantiKite.jl combines the robust customizability of Quantica.jl in constructing Quantum tight-binding models with efficient Chebyshev-inspired algorithms in KITE for performing real-space bulk spectral calculations in disorderd systems.
+QuantiKite.jl combines the robust customizability of Quantica.jl in constructing Quantum tight-binding models with efficient Chebyshev-inspired algorithms in KITE for performing real-space bulk spectral calculations in disordered systems.
 In-built multithreading and the on-the-fly nature of KITE routines allows to reach enormous system sizes up to multi billion atomic orbitals[^2].

 Kite routines are based on order N expansions known as the Kernel Polynomial Method (KPM)[^3] and its documentation can be found in [.
 M. Joao et al., R. Soc.
 Open Sci.
 7, 191809 (2020) [https://royalsocietypublishing.org/doi/full/10.1098/rsos.191809].